 - How can positive friendships with others help us overcome difficult situations?

 - What characteristics make up a good/healthy/positive relationship?

 - What strategies for making friends in the book could you use to make friends?

 - How can your actions affect a friendship with others?

 - How does (honesty, communication, empathy, etc.) help you make positive friendships?

 Picture Books about Making Friends and Developing Social Skills

 The Adventures of Beekle: The Unimaginary Friend by Dan Santat

-Beekle longs for a child to imagine him and give him a special name.
-His wish comes true when his special friend Alice imagines him.
+Beekle, an unimaginary friend, yearns for a child to imagine him into existence and give him a special name.
+His patience is rewarded when Alice imagines him into her world.